saddam679/3DPinballSpaceCadet/README.md

 ## Differences with the original project:

+- The music is disabled.
 - The game menu is hidden.
-- The background music is disabled.
 - The game automatically resizes to the window.
 - Supporting the ```C``` key for using the right flipper.
 - Allowing the user to enable or disable the sound effects by pressing the ```T``` key.